PauloAngeloHS/alexen/README.md

 # alexen
-Repo for a school project using mysql and PDO
+Repo made for a school project understanding PDO connections with mysql